-The Strathmore Speakers Series and Onondaga Free Library’s November 2021 featured Syracuse University iSchool professor and scholar of social media and online interaction, Jennifer Stromer-Galley.
+Join the Strathmore Speakers Series and Onondaga Free Library for an evening with Syracuse University iSchool professor and scholar of social media and online interaction, Jennifer Stromer-Galley.
 Social media provides a ready vector for disinformation, from simple half-truths to full on conspiracy theories.
 Frequently, the target of this deceit is the American political system, and as was witnessed in the 2020 presidential campaign, its impact can be wide-ranging and gravely consequential.
-In this talk, Professor Stromer-Galley examined at the interaction of disinformation, advertising, and presidential politics as it played out on Facebook during and after the 2020 election.
+In this talk, Professor Stromer-Galley will look at the interaction of disinformation, advertising, and presidential politics as it played out on Facebook during and after the 2020 election.
 A brief Q&A will follow.

 About Jennifer Stromer-Galley